felipegb94/RapidPT/README.md

 The following plot is a histogram of the Maxnull distribution in MaxT and a t-threshold associated to an alpha=0.05.

 ![maxnull](https://raw.githubusercontent.com/felipegb94/RapidPT/master/images/recoveredMaxNull.png)

-<a name="snpmnotes"></a>

-### Improtant Notes (PLEASE READ BEFORE USING):

-* RapidPT is only available for Two Sample t-test right now because it is the procedure that has been extensively validated and benchmarked.
-Regular SnPM should run if you try running SnPM with any other tests.

-* For a thorough analysis of the ideas and the RapidPT algorithm please refer to the [references](#references)

 <a name="codeorganization"></a>